CREATE CONNECTION

 AWS

 An Amazon Web Services (AWS) connection provides Materialize with access to an Identity and Access Management (IAM) user or role in your AWS account.
-In the future, you will be able to use AWS connections with sources and sinks that interact with AWS services, like Amazon Simple Storage Service (S3) and Amazon Relational Database Service (RDS).
+You can use AWS connections to perform bulk exports to Amazon S3, or perform authentication with an Amazon MSK cluster.

 CREATE CONNECTION IF NOT EXISTS connection_name TO AWS ( field = val , ) WITH with_options